Chapter 15:

 -I know a little.

--Then we need to steal a little from the rats around here.
+-Good.
+Now we need to "borrow" a little from the rats around here.
 Let's split up.
-I'll go into the sewers to gather materials, you go steal a little from the rats.
-Then we'll meet at the same forge as before.
-You and I will return to the secret cave in the Morgan Guild's territory.
+I'll go into the sewers to gather materials, you go steal a little.
+Let's meet back at the old forge.
+After that, we'll return to the secret chamber in the Morgan ruins.

--I thought you didn't need to go back there.
+-I thought you didn't plan on going back there.

--Many things have gone off track.
-The remaining Thunder Powder isn't enough to use.
+-A lot of things have gone off track.
+The remaining Thunder Powder isn't enough anymore.

-Lyne heard a loud noise on the main street.
-She quickly went there and saw a carriage being ambushed by the rats of this place.
+A loud noise came from the main street.
+Lyne quickly approached and saw a carriage surrounded by the local rats.

--Aaa... who are you, how did you get in here.
-GUARDS, WHERE ARE THE GUARDS!!!
+-Aaa... who are you?
+How did you get in here?
+GUARDS!

 -Give me your money pouch.